 In 2017, we completed the roll-out of Spectrum pricing and packaging ("SPP") to Time Warner Cable Inc. ("TWC") and Bright House Networks, LLC ("Bright House") markets simplifying our offers and improving our packaging of products, allowing us to deliver more value to new and existing customers.
-As of June 30, 2018, approximately 70% of our residential customers are in an SPP package.
+As of September 30, 2018, over 70% of our residential customers are in an SPP package.
 In 2017, we also began converting the remaining TWC and Bright House analog markets to an all-digital platform enabling us to deliver more HD channels and higher Internet speeds.
-As of June 30, 2018, 91% of our footprint was all-digital.
+As of September 30, 2018, 96% of our footprint was all-digital.
 Our corporate organization, as well as our marketing, sales and product development departments, are centralized.
 Field operations are managed through eleven regional areas, each designed to represent a combination of designated marketing areas.
 In 2017, we began migrating TWC and Bright House customer care centers to our model of using virtualized, U.S.-based in-house call centers.
 We are focused on deploying superior products and service with minimal service disruptions as we integrate our information technology and network operations.
 We intend to continue to insource the TWC and Bright House workforces in our call centers and in our field operations, which we expect to lead to lower customer churn and longer customer lifetimes.
-Our integration activities will continue in 2018 with the expectation that by 2019 we will have substantially integrated the practices and systems of Charter, TWC and Bright House.
+Our integration activities will continue in 2018 with the expectation that by 2019, we will have substantially integrated the practices and systems of Charter, TWC and Bright House.

-At the end of the second quarter of 2018, we launched our mobile product under our mobile virtual network operator ("MVNO") reseller agreement with Verizon Communications Inc. ("Verizon").
-Our Spectrum mobile service is currently offered to our residential customers subscribing to our Internet service and runs on Verizon's wireless network combined with our existing network of in-home and outdoor WiFi hotspots.
+At the end of the second quarter of 2018, we launched our mobile product, Spectrum Mobile, under our mobile virtual network operator ("MVNO") reseller agreement with Verizon Communications Inc. ("Verizon").
+Our Spectrum mobile service is offered to our residential customers subscribing to our Internet service and runs on Verizon's mobile network combined with our existing network of in-home and outdoor WiFi hotspots.
+We began mass market advertising of Spectrum Mobile in September 2018.
 In the future, we may also offer our mobile service to small and medium business customers on similar terms.
-We also invested in our mobile operating partnership with Comcast Corporation this quarter, with a portion representing our equity investment in the partnership and a portion representing a prepayment of software development and related services for the mobile back office platform.
+During the nine months ended September 30, 2018, we invested in our mobile operating partnership with Comcast Corporation, with a portion representing our equity investment in the partnership and a portion representing a prepayment of software development and related services for the mobile back office platform.
 As the partnership delivers services, we will reflect such services as capital or operating expense depending on the nature of services delivered.
 As a result of growth costs for a new product line and implementing our operating strategy across TWC and Bright House, we cannot be certain that we will be able to grow revenues or maintain our margins at recent historical rates.
-During the three and six months ended June 30, 2018, Adjusted EBITDA was reduced by approximately \$33 million and \$41 million, respectively, related to mobile and free cash flow was reduced by approximately \$116 million and \$141 million, respectively.
+During the three and nine months ended September 30, 2018, revenues increased by \$17 million, Adjusted EBITDA was reduced by approximately \$77 million and \$118 million, respectively, and free cash flow was reduced by approximately \$149 million and \$290 million, respectively, related to mobile.